ScottLogic/blog/_posts/2018-02-27-webassembly-death-of-javascript.md

 title: WebAssembly - and the Death of JavaScript?
 date: 2018-02-27 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 tags:
 - featured
 author: ceberhardt
 summary: This talk, from JSMonthly, looked at what's wrong with the way we are using JavaScript today and why we need WebAssembly.
 layout: video_post
 video_url: https://www.youtube.com/embed/pBYqen3B2gc
 image: ceberhardt/assets/featured/wasm.png